ZoBoRf/ZILCH-How-to/README.md

 rob@ubuntu:~/itsnew$
 ```

-OK we can start and stop `ITS`!
+OK, now we can start and stop `ITS` so
-Now we are ready to create a new directory,
+we are ready to create a new directory,
-FTP all the needed `ZILCH` and the `Zork II` files in it
+FTP all the needed `ZILCH` and the `Zork II` files into it
-and bring `ZILCH` into life again.
+and bring `ZILCH` into life again after all this years.

 ### Learning the ITS Basics